David Hall's Non-Duality Blog

 All the while you are the peaceful aware beingness.
 So let go of attachments and rest as the simple clear Awareness that you are, without form, without identity, without otherness.

 You are naturally aware.
 No effort is needed to be aware.
 It is the nature of your being.
 You can perceive the efforts of the mind trying to just be.
 It cannot succeed in becoming just aware.
-You are the awareness within which the mind and it's efforts are perceived.
+You are the awareness within which the mind and its efforts are perceived.

 It is you, Awareness, in whom the mind dissolves when it seeks the true effortless nature of being.